Agricultural Sorrower, 2022

-I constructed a funerary costume from agricltuural materials that serve as supressants of life, or as means of containment: bird netting, landscaping fabric for weeds, and chicken wire.
-In addition, I incorporated black plastic netting as a veil, a material used on farms experiencing extreme temperatures and harsh sun.
-These materials simultaneously speak to the precartiy of global agriculture in an Anthropocene world, as well as the harsh realities of containment enacted through frameworks deliniating false binaries between nature/culture.
-Agriculture has been posited as a possible start date for the Anthropocene—a moment when we began geo-engineering the earth at scale and creating lasting human “marks” on the earth.
-Agriculture represents a primary example of post-natural landscapes, and domesticated plants and animals challenge the kinds of ontological hygiene which keep humans separate from nature.
-Industrial agriculture might be one of the best examples of plastified nature—“plastic” in that it replicates the mentality of plasticity and attempts to create synthetic universality (Heather Davis, Plastic Matters).
-Indeed, hegemony (in the form of monocropping) is one of agriculture’s greatest accomplishments, and creates an imaginary where we have control over nature through a globalized food system.
-These black materials speak to our attemtps to execute that control, and they absorb the interactions and inevitabillities of a messy post-natural world.
+This funerary costume is made from agricltuural materials that serve as supressants of life, or as means of containment: bird netting, landscaping fabric for weeds, and chicken wire.
+It also incorporates black plastic netting as a veil, which is a material used on farms that are experiencing extreme temperatures and desertification / high average temperatures.
+These materials simultaneously speak to the precartiy of global agriculture in an Anthropocene world, as well as the harsh realities of containment enacted through frameworks deliniating binaries between nature/culture.
+Agriculture has been posited as a possible start date for the Anthropocene—a moment when humans began geo-engineering the earth at scale and creating lasting human “marks” or changes to earth systems functioning.
+A

 From Kielwagen: